Restoring cosmological concordance with early dark energy and massive neutrinos?: Introduction

 \section{Introduction}

-The Hubble tension, i.e.\ the disagreement between independent measurements of the Hubble constant $H_0$, is arguably among cosmology's main open problems~\citep{DiValentino:2021izs,Perivolaropoulos:2021jda}.
+The Hubble tension, i.e.\ the disagreement between independent measurements of the Hubble constant $H_0$, is arguably among cosmology's main open problems~\citep{DiValentino:2021izs,Perivolaropoulos:2021jda,Abdalla:2022yfr}.
 While systematics cannot be excluded~\citep{Freedman:2019jwv,Efstathiou:2020wxn,Mortsell:2021nzg}, serious consideration has been given to the possibility of new physics being at the origin of the tension, given its persistence~\citep{Mortsell:2018mfj,Guo:2018ans,Vagnozzi:2019ezj}.
-Consistency with Baryon Acoustic Oscillation (BAO) and uncalibrated SNeIa data requires new physics to preferably operate before recombination, in order to reduce the sound horizon by $\sim 7\%$~\citep{Bernal:2016gxb,Lemos:2018smw,Knox:2019rjx}.
+Consistency with Baryon Acoustic Oscillation (BAO) and uncalibrated SNeIa data requires new physics to preferably operate before recombination, in order to reduce the sound horizon by $\sim 7\%$~\citep{Bernal:2016gxb,Addison:2017fdm,Lemos:2018smw,Aylor:2018drw,Knox:2019rjx}.

 One scenario invoked in this context is early dark energy (EDE), a model which introduces a pre-recombination dark energy (DE)-like component that boosts the expansion rate (reducing the sound horizon) before decaying~\citep{Poulin:2018cxd}.
-EDE fares well when confronted with CMB and low-$z$ background data~\citep[see however][]{Krishnan:2020obg}, but was argued to be in tension with weak lensing (WL) and Large-Scale Structure (LSS) data~\citep{Hill:2020osr,Ivanov:2020ril,DAmico:2020ods}.
-It was hinted in \cite{Murgia:2020ryi,Smith:2020rxx} and shown in~\cite{Herold:2021ksg,Gomez-Valent:2022hkb} that marginalization effects were affecting these analyses: a frequentist profile likelihood analysis found that large EDE fractions $f_{\rm EDE}$ are not ruled out by galaxy clustering data.
-However, parameter shifts in high $f_{\rm EDE}$ cosmologies lead to an increase in the clustering amplitude $\sigma_8$ and the related $S_8$, worsening the ``$S_8$ discrepancy’’~\citep{DiValentino:2018gcu,Nunes:2021ipq}, limiting further increases in $f_{\rm EDE}$.
+EDE fares well when confronted with Cosmic Microwave Background (CMB) and low-$z$ background data~\citep[see however][]{Krishnan:2020obg}, but was argued to be in tension with weak lensing (WL) and Large-Scale Structure (LSS) data~\citep{Hill:2020osr,Ivanov:2020ril,DAmico:2020ods}.
+It was hinted in \cite{Murgia:2020ryi,Smith:2020rxx} and shown in~\cite{Herold:2021ksg} that marginalization effects affect these analyses: a frequentist profile likelihood analysis found that large EDE fractions $f_{\rm EDE}$ are not ruled out by galaxy clustering data.
+However, parameter shifts in high $f_{\rm EDE}$ cosmologies lead to an increase in the clustering amplitude $\sigma_8$ and the related parameter $S_8$, worsening the ``$S_8$ discrepancy’’~\citep{DiValentino:2018gcu,Nunes:2021ipq}.